The Jungle (1967 film)

 The Jungle is a 1967 short film about gangs made by African American students under the direction of Temple University professor Harold Haskins.

 Production

-It was written, shot, acted, recorded and edited entirely by African American teenage gang members Charlie “Brown” Davis, Jimmy “Country” Robinson, David “Bat” Williams in Northern Philadelphia, PA.
+It was written, shot, acted, recorded and edited entirely by African American teenage gang members Charlie "Brown" Davis, Jimmy "Country" Robinson, David "Bat" Williams in Northern Philadelphia, PA.

 Legacy

-In 2009, it was added to the National Film Registry by the Library of Congress as being "culturally, historically or aesthetically" significant and will be preserved.
+In 2009, it was selected for preservation in the National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".